 - B.A., 1991, Communication, University of Massachusetts at Amherst

 - Understanding how injury to the nervous system results in such devastating and largely irreversible changes.
-Identifying critical interactions between cells or molecules that facilitate or hinder appropriate healing in this context is very important from a therapeutic standpoint.
+The true challenge lies in identifying the critical interactions between cells and molecules that facilitate or hinder appropriate healing and therefor constitute the targets of interest from a therapeutic standpoint.

-- The process of drug development and the design of small molecule inhibitors that will allow for specific and efficient targeting of the critical receptors and molecules underlying many pathological processes and diseases.
+- The process of drug development and the design of small molecule inhibitors will allow for specific and efficient targeting of the critical receptors and molecules underlying many pathological processes and diseases.
+Such intelligent designs will minimize side effects and increase therapeutic responsiveness.